-Retired nurse Robyn Shank followed in her mother’s footsteps when looking for the right place to begin her lung cancer treatment journey, she selected a place based on the experience of someone close to her.
+As retired nurse Robyn Shank searched for the right place to begin her lung cancer treatment journey, she selected a place based on the experience of someone close to her.

-“When my mother was diagnosed with cancer, her community hospital in Tennessee had a tumor board where physicians reviewed patients’ cases, and the patients were involved in the process,” Shank says.
-“I wanted that same level of involvement in my cancer treatment program.”
+"When a close acquaintance was diagnosed with cancer, her community hospital in Tennessee had a tumor board where physicians reviewed patients' cases, and the patients were involved in the process," Shank says.
+"I wanted that same level of involvement in my cancer treatment program."

 Shank, 59, searched the Internet and found Elkhart General Hospital’s multidisciplinary Thoracic Oncology Clinic.
 Started in 2012, the program incorporates low-dose CT technology for lung cancer screening and brings together all of the medical professionals involved in a patient’s lung cancer treatment for weekly conferences with their patients.
 The lung cancer screening occurs first, and then the patient is referred to the Thoracic Oncology Clinic.

 Shank and her husband make the 45-minute drive from their home in Sturgis, Mich., to the hospital in Elkhart, Ind., to attend the conferences.
 Patients typically attend an initial conference immediately following their lung cancer diagnosis.
 Upon completion of their treatment plan, patients attend a second session, during which they see a comparison of their CT scans before and after treatment.

 Held from 7-8 a.m. every Thursday, the conference’s early hour doesn’t deter participants from attending.
 Each session includes a team of physicians from thoracic surgery, radiology, interventional radiology, pathology, medical oncology, radiation oncology, and pulmonology, along with an oncology nurse practitioner.
 Other participants can include registered dietitians, registered nurses, a research nurse, director of oncology services, case managers, physician assistants, cancer registrars, nurse navigators, and palliative care staff.

 Most importantly, the patient is there with a family member, sitting at the head of a u-shaped conference table.
 This aspect of the program is so well-received that organizers had to limit the number of family members attending the conferences.